stripe/stripe-react-native/docs/accept-a-payment.md

 If authentication is required by regulation such as Strong Customer Authentication, the SDK presents additional activities and walks the customer through that process.
 See Supporting [3D Secure Authentication](./3d-secure.md) to learn more.

-`useConfirmPayment` returns a promise will be resolved when the payment completes.
-It will be rejected with error object.
+`useConfirmPayment` function returns a promise that will be resolved when the payment completes.
+If error it will be rejected with `error` object.
 Inspect `code` field to determine the cause.

 You can also check the status of a PaymentIntent in the Dashboard or by inspecting the status property on the object.

-If you prefer using onSuccess/onError callbacks instead of the promise returned by `confirmPayment` there is a possibility to pass them as arguments to `useConfirmPayment` hook.
+If you prefer using `onSuccess`/`onError` callbacks instead of the promise returned by `confirmPayment` there is a possibility to pass them as arguments to `useConfirmPayment` hook.

 ```tsx
 const { confirmPayment, loading } = useConfirmPayment({